The Parliament of Malaysia consisting of the Senate and the House of Representatives held its first meeting on 11 September 1959.

 The life of the Senate is not affected by the dissolution of Parliament.
 Senators are drawn from the ranks of persons who have rendered distinguished public services or have achieved distinction in the professions, commerce, industry, agriculture, cultural activities or social service or are representatives of racial minorities or are capable of representing the interests of Orang Asli.

-Every member, before taking his seat in the Senate, must take the prescribed oath before the President of the Senate.
-By the oath, the members swear or affirm that they will faithfully discharge their duty as members to the best of their ability, to bear true faith and allegiance to Malaysia and to preserve, protect and defend the Constitution.
+Every Member, before taking his seat in the Senate, must take the prescribed oath before the President of the Senate.
+By the oath, the Members swear or affirm that they will faithfully discharge their duty as Senators to the best of their ability, to bear true faith and allegiance to Malaysia and to preserve, protect and defend the Constitution.